Trickles of Ukrainians escape, but millions more are trapped in dire conditions - KESQ

 “The main issue today remains humanitarian aid.
 Bucha, Irpin, Gostomel, Makariv, Borodyanka, Vorzel – residents of these settlements are forced to stay in bomb shelters for days without water and food.
 The occupiers do not give humanitarian corridors, do not give guarantees,” Kuleba said, naming five districts to the north and west of Kyiv.

-On Wednesday, these five districts were named among humanitarian corridors agreed by Ukraine and Russia.
+On Wednesday, these five districts were named among evacuation corridors agreed by Ukraine and Russia.

 Also on Wednesday, Ukrainian President Volodymyr Zelensky repeated his call for military intervention from Western allies.